janeswh/ca_imaging_analysis/docs/install_mac.md

-# Installation instructions for Mac
+# Using the app on Mac OS

 ## Initial Installation
 1. Download and install Docker Desktop